-For those who have been around the Tanglin area enough, Phoenix Park may seem like a modest row of old buildings from the outside.
-But unbeknownst to Singaporeans, this is a site steeped in history, having served as a key government site since colonial times.
+For those who have been around the Tanglin area enough, Phoenix Park may seem like a modest row of old buildings.
+But unbeknownst to many Singaporeans, this is a site steeped in history, having served as a key government facility since colonial times.

-Phoenix Park was officially constructed in 1949 by the then-British government and used to house key offices during the period of their administration.
+Phoenix Park was officially constructed in 1949 by the then-British government and used to house key offices during the colonial administration.

 A famous example is the British spy agency, Security Intelligence Far East, which operated from Phoenix Park.
 The agency regularly dealt with top secret information, and it’s not hard to imagine someone like James Bond having worked here.